nbicocchi/learn-microservices/modules/containerization/slides/2 - Image creation (generic).md

 ### Step 1: Write the Python Application

-Create a file named `app.py` with the following content:

 ```python
 # app.py
 print("Hello, Docker!")
 ```

 ### Step 2: Create the Dockerfile

-Create a `Dockerfile` in the same directory:

 ```Dockerfile
 # Use an official Python runtime as a parent image